Reduce, Reuse and Recycling in the Workplace

 - Buy reusable or recycled products before considering other purchases.

 Recycle IT works with schools, communities charity and busines organisations across Ireland and we suggest that they adopted a Zero Waste Policy which would include creating a cross functional team to include staff and management, volunteers or students to develop a plan for reducing and diverting 100% of the waste stream.
 It never to late and may take some time but at least you have made a start!

-Business organizations large and small, schools, colleges and community groups purchase a great deal of product and services each year for operational purposes.
+All organisations purchase many product and services each year for operational use.
 Before purchasing all stakeholders should try to consider an item’s cost, how quickly the product will need to be replaced and whether it can be reused, re-purposed and recycled.
 Cheaper products may seem attractive but are not always the best environmental, financial or lasting solution.

 We hope this post will get you thinking and acting in a different way and if you need to recycle electrical, electronic or metal equipment please call the Recycle IT team on 01 4578321.
 We are happy to help.